-In a related campaign, the U.S. Department of Justice (DOJ) hosts the National Missing Children's Day Poster Contest to create an opportunity to discuss the issue of missing and exploited children with students and to promote child safety.
+The nation marks National Missing Children's Day each May 25.
+In a campaign to commemorate the day, the U.S. Department of Justice hosts the National Missing Children's Day Poster Contest to create an opportunity to discuss the issue of missing and exploited children with students and to promote child safety.

-The Missing Persons Unit manages the contest in Ohio and invites fifth graders to send artwork with the theme of "Bringing Our Missing Children Home."
+The Missing Persons Unit manages the contest in Ohio and invites fifth-graders to send artwork with the theme of "Bringing Our Missing Children Home."
 The state's first-place poster contest winner is submitted to compete in the national competition.

-Ohio's winners, selected by a panel of judges assembled by the Missing Persons Unit, were:
+The Ohio winners for the 2021-2022 school year were selected by a panel of judges assembled by the Missing Persons Unit:

-- First place: Kendall Hummer, Midview Local, East Intermediate, Grafton - Second place: Bryce Jamison, Midview Local, East Intermediate, Grafton - Third place: Carolynn Below, Bataan Intermediate, Port Clinton
+- First place: Griffin Miller, Bataan Memorial Intermediate, Port Clinton - Second place: Madelynn Wright, Covington Elementary, Covington - Third place: Isabella Hill, Bataan Memorial Intermediate, Port Clinton

-The Ohio winners are usually honored at the annual Attorney General's Two Days in May Conference on Victim Assistance, but the in-person event was canceled due to pandemic restrictions.
+The Ohio winner is honored at the annual Attorney General's Two Days in May Conference on Victim Assistance.